jjaroztegi/BuildingSignalSimulator/doc/API.md

 -   Components are processed in the order specified above
 -   Restrictions per floor:
     -   Maximum one derivador
-    -   Maximum one distribuidor
+    -   Maximum two distribuidores
     -   Cannot have both derivador and distribuidor on the same floor
-    -   Can have multiple coaxial cables and tomas
+    -   Must have 2, 4, 6, or 8 tomas per floor

 **Response:**